Sunhick/Inkflow/README.md

-# Inkplate Image Renderer
+# Inkplate Image Renderer with Weather

-A PlatformIO project for displaying images from a web URL on Inkplate e-paper displays.
-The project fetches images over WiFi and displays them on the Inkplate screen with configurable refresh intervals.
+A PlatformIO project for displaying images from a web URL on Inkplate e-paper displays with comprehensive status information.
+The project fetches images over WiFi and displays them with weather, battery, and time information in a clean status bar layout.

 ## Features

 - Fetches JPEG images from web URLs
+- **Weather information** with temperature and conditions from free Open-Meteo API (no API key required!)
 - Configurable WiFi credentials
 - Automatic refresh at specified intervals
 - Support for Inkplate 10 (3-bit grayscale mode)
-- Battery monitoring with percentage display (updates every 30 minutes)
+- Battery monitoring with percentage display and charging icon
+- Time display with automatic updates
+- **Three-section bottom status bar with white background and black text** (Time | Weather | Battery)
+- Status updates every 30 minutes (weather, battery, time)
 - Error handling and status messages

 ## Hardware Requirements